miloserdev/openbmc/poky/documentation/kernel-dev/advanced.rst

 The description file can
 include multiple patch statements where each statement handles a single patch.
-In the example ``build.scc`` file, there are five patch statements for the five patches in the directory.
+In the example ``build.scc`` file, five patch statements exist for the five patches in the directory.

 You can create a typical ``.patch`` file using ``diff -Nurp`` or